operator-framework/operator-sdk/doc/user/migrating-existing-apis.md

 While examples in this guide follow particular types of API migrations, most of the documented migration steps can be generalized to all migration types.
 A thorough discussion of migration types for a particular project type (Go, Ansible, Helm) is found at the end of each project type's section.

-## Golang: Upgrading one Kind to a new Version from a Version with multiple Kinds
+## Go: Upgrading one Kind to a new Version from a Version with multiple Kinds

 **Scenario:** your Go operator test-operator has one API version `v1` for group `operators.example.com`.
 You would like to migrate (upgrade) one kind `CatalogSourceConfig` to `v2` while keeping the other `v1` kind `OperatorGroup` in `v1`.
 These kinds will remain in group `operators.example.com`.
 Your project structure looks like the following: